s2010595014/clc3-project/test.md

 hal config features edit --artifacts true
 ```

-Now deploy Spinnaker to the Kubernetes cluster and and customize your installation.
+Now deploy Spinnaker to the Kubernetes cluster and customize your installation.
 ```
 # set the account to install spinnaker into
 $ACCOUNT=spinnaker-account